-Based on the findings of the 2021 monitoring program, the following recommendations are provided for consideration.
+Based on the findings of the 2023 monitoring program, the following recommendations are provided for consideration.

-- As on-going construction related activities in the immediate area, outlined in Section 1.2.2.1, will directly impact the Surface Water Monitoring Program, it is recommended to hold the surface water program in abeyance until construction in the area subsides.
-An evaluation of the Surface Water Monitoring Program should be undertaken upon the completion of construction related impacts. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.
-Part of the ongoing assessment of de-icing influences on groundwater at DYEC would require that the parameter bromide be incorporated into the groundwater quality evaluation parameter suite such that the proposed methodology to assess for road salt impacts in groundwater by Panno et al. (2005, 2006) may be utilized.
+- The surface water monitoring program should resume in 2024, given that the construction activities in the immediate area have subsided.
+An evaluation of the Surface Water Monitoring will be undertaken for placement and monitoring of the sondes in Tooley Creek. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, bromide, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.